Teach English in Turkey

 International Private School Teaching Salary and Benefits in Turkey

-Qualified teachers in Turkey can expect to earn $1,200-$2,500 per month.
+Qualified international school teachers in Turkey can expect to earn $2,500 – 3,000 USD per month, on average.
+However, a number of top international schools in Turkey do pay a higher monthly salary, ranging from $4,000 – 5,000 USD.
 Coupled with a comprehensive benefits package and taking into account the low cost of living, this salary will allow qualified teachers to enjoy a high standard of living in Turkey.
 Teacher certification and previous experience at the relevant level are required.

 ESL Teaching Jobs in Turkey